In this Guide

 It’s very affordable.
-The Puma is usually available for around the $750 mark, so it’s a perfect midpoint between entry-level garage compressors like the Industrial Air and the $1,000+ high power models.
+The Puma is usually expensive, so it’s a perfect midpoint between entry-level garage compressors like the Industrial Air and the high power models.
 Buyers said the Puma’s balance between power, capacity, and price makes an excellent upgrade for people looking to move to a more “serious” stationary compressor without spending a premium.

 It’s oil-lubricated.
 That means you’ll need to be on top of doing maintenance and upkeep on your unit, which can be a bit of a pain.
 The gauge isn’t quite as convenient as the Industrial Air’s, either.

 It needs a 240V electric feed.
 That’s a key difference between this one and the Industrial Air.
 You’ll need a pre-existing 240V feed, or else you should budget in money for an electrician to come and install one for you.

 It’s heavy.
 This weighs about 300 pounds.
 You’ll need a lift gate to get it off a truck, if you don’t own a forklift.

 There’s no decibel rating listed, and previous buyers said this one is fairly loud.
 Reviewers said they’d certainly used louder compressors, but this one still makes a decent racket.

 While this is a very capable unit for most continuous use tools at the DIY and light commercial level, it’s not powerful enough for the sort of industrial air tools that some professional mechanics or builders might use.
 Make sure you check your CFM ratings if you’re going to be using this commercially.